lhs-/FML/README.md

 # FML
-FML specification - a general purpose modeling language that doesn't fucking suck
+FML specification - a general purpose modeling language for people who hate UML

 ##Specification
 In FML there are two things: boxes and lines.
 Boxes may contain anything.

 There is only one relation.
-Either two boxes are connected by a line, or there have no connection at all.
+Either two boxes are connected by a line, or they are not.

 Thus ends the specification.
 ##Recommended implementation